clarencepohh/tp/docs/team/clarencepohh.md

 Our project: CLI-nton, a powerful task management application designed to help you stay organized and productive.
 With a simple command-line interface, CLI-nton makes it easy to manage your tasks, whether they're todos, deadlines, or events.

-CLI-nton was a idea sprung by our group's collective minds, and it turned out to be a great practice in SWE as well as programming.
+CLI-nton was an idea sprung by our group's collective minds, and it turned out to be a great practice in SWE as well as programming.
 Working with a new language - `Java` - helps to improve our tech stack (and hopefully our resumes!)

 ## Overview